 In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
 For convertible instruments, the accounting update reduces the number of accounting models for convertible debt instruments and convertible preferred stock.
 Limiting the accounting models results in fewer embedded conversion features being separately recognized from the host contract as compared with current U.S. GAAP.
 The accounting update amends the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
 The accounting update also simplifies the diluted earnings per share calculation in certain areas.
 For public business entities, the update is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
-Early adoption is permitted for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
-Early adoption is permitted for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
-Early adoption is permitted for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
 Entities are allowed to apply this update on either a full or modified retrospective basis.
 The Company has early adopted this new accounting update on a modified retrospective basis from January 1, 2021 and reported the convertible debt as one single unit of account of long-term borrowings on the balance sheet (Note 13(1)).